bloznelis/krowbar/README.md

 ### Setup
 Add this to your `bspwmrc`:
 ```
-# Restarts crowbar, when restarting BSPWM.
+# Restarts krowbar, when restarting BSPWM.
 Allows for quick iteration, if configuring.
-killall crowbar
+killall krowbar

-# Regular BSPWM monitor setup, crowbar will use these as dekstop names
+# Regular BSPWM monitor setup, krowbar will use these as dekstop names
 bspc monitor {your-monitor-name} -d web code III IV V VI

-# Start crowbar
+# Start krowbar
-crowbar &
+krowbar &
 ```

-### crowbar might be for you if you:
+### krowbar might be for you if you:
 - skipped on BSPWM, because it has no default status bar
 - are drowning in semi-working configuration
 - need a decently looking, working status bar, while searching for a nice [eww](https://github.com/elkowar/eww) config in [/r/unixporn](https://www.reddit.com/r/unixporn/)